 Florent Bordinat

 Biography and artistic approach

 In harmony with the present, we visited these disused spaces, sometimes transformed into impressive ruins over which nature was reclaiming its rights.
-These places come from the past; they speak of the future and the end of our humanity!
-They are a warning for our time!
+Places from the past that speak of the future and of the end of our humanity, serving as a warning for our time!

-In 2019, I entered the École des Beaux-Arts in Pau.
-I spent a great deal of time searching for an artistic voice that suited me.
-It was in the middle of my second year that the idea came to me to repaint photographs of abandoned places.
-I rediscovered photographs I had taken during my high school years.
-I then had fun repainting them, and it was a revelation for me.
-I was making the sets and places my own far more than if I had exhibited the photographs.
+When I entered the École des Beaux-Arts in Pau in 2019, I spent a great deal of time searching for an artistic voice that would suit me.
+It was during my second year that the idea came to me to paint from photographs of abandoned places that I had taken during my high school years.
+This work was a revelation to me.
+I made the sets and places my own far more than if I had exhibited the photographs.
 I admired the contrasts that chiaroscuro could create.
 I was fascinated by the whitish light that entered the spaces through the windows or through the decaying roofs.
 I greatly enjoyed the connection to Flemish and Baroque painting.
-The window and checkerboard tile motifs often recurred in my paintings.
-But what also mattered to me was the site’s history, and then the question of its purpose.
-I must admit that disused industrial factories met my expectations.
+The motifs of the window and the chequered tile floor often recurred in my paintings.
+But what mattered to me just as much was the history of the place, its identity.
+Disused industrial factories fulfilled these expectations.

-During my Master’s at the École des Beaux-Arts in Tours, I decided to work on representing an asbestos factory in Haute-Corse.
-For a very long time, these modernist buildings, half in ruins, had held my attention.
-During my childhood, I had driven past them many times with my parents.
-Faced with these gigantic walls, these columns, and these vaults blackened by wear, I felt inexplicable sensations!
+During my Master’s at the École des Beaux-Arts in Tours, I turned to the depiction of an asbestos factory in Haute-Corse.
+For a long time, its modernist buildings, partially in ruins, had held my attention.
+During my childhood, I passed them several times by car with my parents.
+Faced with their gigantic walls, their columns, their vaults blackened by wear, I experienced inexplicable sensations!
 Like an infinite melancholy, mixed with a great tragedy.

-During the summer of 2022, I went back there to take photographs.
-As I came to know these places, I understood that my sensations were not insignificant!
+During the summer of 2022, I went to photograph these places.
+As I came to know them, I understood that my sensations were not insignificant.
 There had indeed been a terrible tragedy in this disused factory.
-I did not yet know that in 1964 it was the largest asbestos factory in France and Europe.
+I still did not know that, in 1964, it had been the largest asbestos factory in France and Europe.
 Many workers were employed there.

-Through my paintings, I wish to speak of this terrible, little-known story, sometimes even forgotten.
-A story that Corsican workers called—and still call today—”the white hell.””
+Through my paintings, I wish to speak of this terrible, little-known history, sometimes even forgotten.
+A history that Corsican workers called—and still call today—“White Hell.”

+Florent Bordinat